Wikipedia

 History

 At mealtimes in the Middle Ages, persons of all ages drank small beer, particularly while eating a meal at the table.
-It is hard to establish the associated alcoholic content, since systematic records of brewing practice do not exist much before the Georgian period.
+It is hard to establish the associated alcoholic content, since systematic records of brewing practice do not exist much before the Georgian era.

 It was common for workers who engaged in laborious tasks to drink more than ten imperial pints (5.7 litres) of small beer a day to quench their thirst.
 Small beer was also consumed for its nutrition content.
 It might contain traces of wheat or bread suspended within it.